anismerchant/reflections/README.md

 # From Udacity's Course: How to Use Git and GitHub

 Awesome course and I highly recommend it. **And it's free**.
-As your journey Git and GitHub with Caroline and Sarah as your guides, you'll be asked to reflect on what you learn.
+As you journey Git and GitHub with Caroline and Sarah as your guides, you'll be asked to reflect on what you learn.
 Below are the questions you'll be asked to share your thoughts on.

-If you're curious about Git and GitHub as version control and respository tools, then definitely take this course, even if it's for a refresher.
+If you're curious about Git and GitHub as version control and repository tools, then definitely take this course, even if it's as a refresher.
 You'll learn tons and you'll have loads of fun.
 Caroline and Sarah are terrific educators.

 ### Leasson 1: Questions to Ponder